midchildan/dotfiles/home/README.md

 system-wide configuration unless there's a reason not to.
 This would provide the following benefits:

-- Home Manager is usable on non-NixOS distros with Nix installed
+- Home Manager is usable on any Linux distro with Nix installed
 - Home Manager can share configuration between Linux and macOS
 - You can enjoy up to date packages with Home Manager while using stable packages for NixOS / nix-darwin

 ### Best Practices

-When installing packages, prefer to install them on a per-project basis instead of installing them globally through Home Manager to keep the Home Manager configuration small.
-This can be achieved using a combination of the [nix-shell][nix-shell] and [direnv][direnv].
+While Home Manager is a convenient method for package management, it's not exactly good practice to install anything and everything with it.
+For software tied to a specific project, it's recommended to keep the installation local to that project instead of installing it globally.
+Nix handles this pretty well with [nix-shell][nix-shell] and [direnv][direnv].
 [Direnv's wiki][direnv-wiki] contains a detailed explanation about this setup. [nix-direnv][nix-direnv], which further integrates the two, is also included as part of the Home Manager configuration for this dotfiles.